Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 If you’re a globetrotter who fancies doing it in style and doesn’t settle for anything less, you might want to check out the HSBC Visa Infinite card.

 Its star-studded offerings include complimentary access to over 1,100 airport lounges all over the world (unlimited, for you and your supplementary cardholders), complimentary limousine transfer to Changi Airport, expedited immigration clearance, dedicated concierge service and discounts for hotel dining.
-What really stands out here is that this card offers the highest travel insurance coverage for you and your family, for up to USD$2,000,000 with over 20 benefits.
+What really stands out here is that this card offers the highest travel insurance coverage for you and your family, for up to US$2 million with over 20 benefits.

 Best for bonus miles: Standard Chartered Visa Infinite Card